nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 Following build, flash and debug commands are refered from zephyr's official one.
 So you can find the full documentation here: [https://docs.zephyrproject.org/latest/develop/west/build-flash-debug.html](https://docs.zephyrproject.org/latest/develop/west/build-flash-debug.html)
 Most of native zephyr's west build features are reserved.

+### Build Environment Setup

+#### CMake

+Since the BS uses CMake as the main build tool, please follow the [CMake](https://cmake.org/getting-started/) doc to install CMake.
+The minimum version is 3.20.0

+#### Ninja

+The BS uses Ninja as the default output generator of CMake, please make sure you have installed the [Ninja](https://ninja-build.org/).
+The minimum ninja version is 1.11.0.

+#### Python

+Python is used as a  Swiss knife in many aspects from repo management to BS.
+Please install version later than 3.10.

 ### Toolchain Setup